 Instead, they are taking an approach of decreasing the amount of business income that the lower small business tax rate applies to as the amount of passive investment income increases.
 Starting at $50K of passive investment income in a year, the threshold for the Federal small business rate will decrease by $5 for every $1 of passive income and disappear by $150K/yr of passive income.

 Capital gains from active investments will be excluded.
 Passive investment capital gains would count.
 However, it is only the taxable half of the capital gain that counts with the 50% excluded half not counting.
 With that, using capital gains oriented passive investments that don’t pay interest or dividends could effectively double the passive investment income that you could receive.

 Paying out dividends and Refundable Dividend Tax On Hand (RDTOH)

-They will close that gap and make two notional accounts in a corporation – an eligible RDTOH and a non-eligible RDTOH account.
-You will only get that RDTOH from the investment income taxed at the higher small business passive investment income rate if paying out the higher taxed non-eligible dividends from the CCPC.
+There will now be an eligible RDTOH and a non-eligible RDTOH account.
+You will only get that nRDTOH from the investment income taxed at the higher small business passive investment income rate if paying out the higher taxed non-eligible dividends from the CCPC.

 I know, it all sounds like Klingon speak to me.
-I translate the Klingon-sounding RDTOH changes into plain english (with diagrams) here.
+I translate the Klingon-sounding RDTOH changes into plain English (with diagrams) here.

 Good News – this is much better for most than the original proposal